Featherdale Wildlife Park: Animals

 The park contains various species native to Australia, and is known to be one of the world's largest collections of Australian fauna.
 Some of these are endangered in the wild like the Tasmanian devil and plains-wanderer.
-The park's collection includes kangaroos, wallabies, koalas, wombats, short-beaked echidnas, quokkas, bilbies, dingos, bats, emus, southern cassowaries, little penguins, saltwater crocodiles, and several other mammals, reptiles and birds.
+The park's collection includes kangaroos, wallabies, koalas, wombats, short-beaked echidnas, quokkas, quolls, greater bilbies, dingos, emus, southern cassowaries, little penguins, saltwater crocodiles, and several other mammals, reptiles and birds.
 The facility contains around 2000 individual animals within 260 species.

 Interactive animal encounters

 The wildlife park allows for up-close encounters with many different species.
 Interactive species encounters include kangaroo feeding and koala, penguin and quokka encounters.